8 Best Buffer Alternatives: Free Plans, Lifetime Deals, No Per-Channel Bills

 - Limited content recycling

-- Recycling is limited, not the focus
+- Recycling is limited and not the focus

-- Broad feature set adds complexity
+- The broad feature set adds complexity

-8. Hootsuite — Best for enterprise teams
+8. Hootsuite, best for enterprise teams

-Key features:
+Key features

 - Social listening